Brisbane City Plan 2014 mapping

 Neighbourhood plan maps show the boundary of each neighbourhood plan area, along with any precincts that may be relevant.
 Within City Plan, neighbourhood plan mapping is associated with the Neighbourhood plan codes in Part 7.

-The Priority Infrastructure Plan (PIP) maps identify the priority infrastructure area (and associated localities), network keys, network service catchments and desired standards of service areas for the Brisbane local government area.
+The Local Government Infrastructure Plan (LGIP) maps identify the priority infrastructure area (and associated localities), network keys, network service catchments and desired standards of service areas for the Brisbane local government area.

 Plans for trunk infrastructure maps